The New Great Britons

 Dr Sol Gamsu will be discussing Peter Blackman, a significant and overlooked Black poet, writer and activist.

 Dr Sol Gamsu is an Assistant Professor in the Department of Sociology.
 He is a sociologist and a geographer of education with a commitment to the politics of education and envisaging alternative futures for education and society.

 Dr Coreen McGuire

-Dr Coreen McGuire will be discussing Phyllis Margaret Tookey Kerridge, a British chemist and physiologist whose scientific research significantly transformed medical perceptions of disability.
+Dr Coreen McGuire will be discussing Phyllis Margaret Tookey Kerridge, a British chemist and physiologist whose scientific research transformed medical perceptions of disability.

 Dr Coreen McGuire is a Lecturer in Twentieth-Century British History.
 She is an historian of interwar Britain doing interdisciplinary research at the nexus between disability history, medical history, and science and technology studies.

 Professor Julie-Marie Strange will be discussing Frances Kelly, a 19th century woman whose actions set in motion legal revisions that would ultimately lead to the Serious Crime Act 2015.

 Julie-Marie Strange is a Professor in Modern British History.
 She is a Victorianist with long standing research interests in death and grief.